bob-Github-2020/AI_Model_for_GNSS_StepDetection_VelocityEstimation/README.md

 # StepCNN-GNSS: An AI Model Enhancing Step Detection and Site Velocity Estimation from Global GNSS Data
 Guoquan Wang et al.

+gwang@uh.edu

 3-31-2025

 This paper’s programs and datasets, including a large training dataset (data.tgz) and the CNN model (StepCNN-GNSS.keras), exceed GitHub’s 25 MB file size limit.
-These files, essential for replicating the study, will be permanently archived on the author’s research website upon publication.
-In the interim, they are available upon request by emailing the corresponding author at gwang@uh.edu.
+These files, essential for replicating the study, are permanently archived on the author’s research website: http://easd.geosc.uh.edu/gwang/publications.php

 Abstract